Seminoles Wins NCAA Regional First in Mainstream Fashion | ExBulletin

 Transfer graduate Vincent Norrman put in a stellar third round performance scoring 3 under 69 to end the tournament at 9 under (68-70-69).

-Norrman led every Noles in scoring for the week and placed third in the player’s overall standings.
+Norrman led every Noles in the score of the week and placed third in the overall ranking.
 He also marked his third consecutive round under par and led all players by an average of three (-5) throughout the region.

 Senior John Pak was not far behind Norrman in the standings with an overall score of 8 under (67-72-69) to finish in fourth place.

-The All-American led the field in birdies with 18 after registering four birdies in the first five holes in Wednesday’s round.
-It was also his sixth tournament this season that he finished among the top five players.
+The All-American led the field in birdies with 18 after registering four birdies in the first five holes during Wednesday’s round.
+It was also his sixth tournament this season which finished among the top five players.
 Pak capped his final round of home competition with a 69.

 Freshman Frederik Kjettrup also had six birdies that day and led all Noles in scoring in the final round to 4 under 68.
 He improved his score each day to finish with a combined score of 3 under (73- 72-68) and tied for 17th.